 As a round up selection to high summer blue flowers that July has been offering, here are a few of the floral treats that have been available in great complimenting shades of blue.

 Hydrangeas are wonderfully versatile to use as a statement bouquet for a chic bridesmaid’s finishing touch.
 Indulge with en-masse hydrangea heads grouped together to form show-stopping plinth displays.
 Or, coordinate with luxury satin ribbon to finish any chair or church pew-end with a single magnificent stem head!

 The options within the blue palette are huge, ranging from the palest soft blue through mid-blues and on to the blue/purple, all fabulous.

 Delphiniums, tall and stately also available in a richly paletted colour way.
 Shades range from the softest baby blue through to dramatic rich azure or midnight blue.

 Their centres or ‘eye’ might be black or cream depending on variety and this can be used to add drama to a display or soften the look of the decoration.

-Delphiniums can be used to produce the most wonderful entrance arrangement for any venue, arranged together in garden style urns for a country feel or even wired as individual flowers to be incorporated into stunning bridal bouquets or hair pieces.
+Delphiniums can be used to produce the most wonderful entrance arrangements for any venue, arranged together in garden-style urns for a country feel or even wired as individual flowers to be incorporated into stunning bridal bouquets or hair pieces.